12-year-old wrestled knife away from brother during stabbing: Sheriff

-Harris County Sheriff Ed Gonzalez said the couple, the boy and 20-year-old Lucian Johnston were in a car, when Johnston got into a verbal argument with his great-grandparents.
+Harris County Sheriff Ed Gonzalez said the couple, the boy and 20-year-old Lucian Adrian Johnston were in a car, when Johnston got into a verbal argument with his great-grandparents.

-According to the sheriff's office, the argument began after the great-grandparents told Johnston he could no longer live with them due to concerns about his recent behavior.
+According to the sheriff's office, the argument began after the great-grandparents, who are 76 and 92, told Johnston he could no longer live with them due to concerns about his recent behavior.

 Deputies said Johnston, from the backseat, began stabbing them in the head and neck with a pocket knife.